 Adding Lazy Load With a Plugin – WP Rocket Lazy Loading

 One of the most popular and efficient ways to add lazy loading to your WordPress site is by using a plugin, and WP Rocket stands out in this arena.
-Once you’ve installed their plugin, this is how to get started:
+Once you’ve installed the plugin, this is how to get started:

 1. Navigate to Settings > WP Rocket > Media panel in your WordPress dashboard.